kenanoestreich/ChessServer/README.md

 - You'll need to update node on your web instance.
 Instructions to do this: https://phoenixnap.com/kb/update-node-js-version#ftoc-heading-3 (Second option for linux environment) You'll need to use sudo if you get permissions errors.
 - Then you should be able to just pull the repository off github.
+- Here's a page for integrating socket.io if you want to try to get that working: https://medium.com/@raj_36650/integrate-socket-io-with-node-js-express-2292ca13d891